KSP-KOS/KOS/doc/source/structures/misc/gui.rst

         SET b2:ONCLICK TO { print "Button Two got pressed". }

         // b3 is a toggle button.
-        // We'll use it to demonstrate how ONCHANGED callback hooks look:
+        // We'll use it to demonstrate how ONTOGGLE callback hooks look:
         LOCAL b3 IS g:ADDBUTTON("button 3 (toggles)").
         set b3:style to g:skin:button.
         SET b3:TOGGLE TO TRUE.
-        SET b3:ONCHANGE TO myChangeDetector@.
+        SET b3:ONTOGGLE TO myToggleDetector@.

         // b4 is the exit button.
 For this we'll use another
         // anonymous function that just sets a boolean variable